Meet our amazing team of staff who will be working to bring our vision to life!

 Professor of Neuroscience and Education, University of Bristol

-Paul will be helping to turn the insights from CEML into resources and communications that support teachers’ efforts to foster young children’s mathematics.
-In particular, I will be attempting to understand how teachers already think about children’s learning and development in this area, and how scientific understanding can feed into that thinking and enhance their practice.
+Paul helps to turn the insights from CEML into resources and communications that support teachers’ efforts to foster young children’s mathematics.
+In particular, he attempts to understand how teachers already think about children’s learning and development in this area, and how scientific understanding can feed into that thinking and enhance their practice.

 Hugo Lortie-Forgues